vladislav-morozov/unit-averaging/docs/source/theory/theory.md

 There are two main approaches to optimal unit averaging that differ in whether they use prior information:

-- No priors: ("fixed-N" in the original paper): in this regime, each weight $w_i$ may freely vary between 0 and 1 (up to summing to 1).
+- No priors: ("fixed-$N$" in the original paper): in this regime, each weight $w_i$ may freely vary between 0 and 1 (up to summing to 1).
 The algorithm is free to choose to which units it pays more attention.
 - With priods ("large-$N$" in the original paper): the user splits the units into two categories: unrestricted and restricted units.
     - The weights of unrestricted units vary independently.
     - All restricted units receive equal weights.